COVID-19 Important Notice

 - You will need to confirm your acceptance into the program by paying a tuition deposit outlined in your letter of offer.

 - This deposit will go towards your first semester tuition once you are registered for courses at CapU.

-After paying your tuition deposit, you will receive a letter of acceptance in your myCapU inbox.
+Once your application is complete, you will receive a letter of acceptance in your myCapU inbox.

 - This letter includes details such as course registration, accommodation, and orientation and may be used to apply for, or renew, a study permit.

-- Depending on your citizenship, you may also need to apply for an entry visa.
+- Depending on your citizenship and Government of Canada guidelines, you may also need to apply for an entry visa.

 Visa and Study Permit

 Before applying for your visa/study permit and/or planning to travel to Canada:

 - Find out if you need a study permit or visa;

 - Read and understand our Travel and Isolation Guide for International Students;